marcusjensen15/Warriors_Gym_Backend/README.md

 ## Backend Repo: Warriors Gym.
 ## [Here is the link for the Warriors Gym Frontend Repo](google.com)

-### to run application, use `nodemon index.js`.
+### To run application, use `nodemon index.js`.
 This will auto start/stop the server.

+### To test endpoints in Postmand, make sure you are on the `Body` tab and you have `x-www-form-urlencoded` selected

 ### Key Endpoints to build